kaushik-himself/ethereum-zk-client/README.md

 # Ultra-light Ethereum Client

-An ultra-light Ethereum client that uses ZK SNARKs to prove the validity of Ethereum block headers.
+An ultra-light Ethereum client library that uses ZK SNARKs to prove the validity of Ethereum block headers.
 Can be used as an Ethereum light node or in light client based bridges.

 - [x] Circom circuit for Ethereum header.